Siriusmart/merlin/docs/src/modules/permissions.md

 |`%server_name`|The command is ran in a server with the specified name.|
 |`%server_id`|The command is ran in a server with the specified ID.|

-> Adding a role permissions in a server will automatically prepend it the rule with the server ID.
+> Adding a role permissions in a server will automatically prepend the rule with the server ID.

 ## Changing permissions